Pangauwin/Pruneau-Renderer/README.md

     cmake --build .
     ```

+## Prebuilt binairies
+Prebuilt binairies will arrive as soon as the first version (even if unstable) is released.
+As explained, it will first come on Windows and then on Linux.
+There will be one binary for each major version release.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.